Learn to Bring Help, Hope and Healing...

 Water Purification

 Because of water freeze-ups and major breakdowns communities end up without clean drinking water.
-Sometimes, we are able to send in a small team with a water purification unit to assist and offer clean water to those in the village.
+Sometimes, we are able to share God's love by sending a small team with a water purification unit to assist and offer clean water to those in the village.

 Calendar